Jordan Pacheco: Cincinnati Reds

 On January 16, 2016, Pacheco signed a minor league deal with the Cincinnati Reds organization.
 On April 3, Pacheco was selected to the 40-man roster.
 On June 22, 2016, Pacheco was outrighted to Triple-A, but rejected the assignment and opted for free agency.
 He had hit only .157 in 31 games.

 Atlanta Braves

-On June 24, 2016, Pacheco signed a minor league contract with the Atlanta Braves and spent the remainder of the season with the Triple-A Gwinnett Braves.
-He became a free agent on November 7, 2016.
+On June 24, 2016, Pacheco signed a minor league contract with the Atlanta Braves organization.
+He played in two games for the Triple–A Gwinnett Braves, going 1–for–8 (.125).
+After being hit by a pitch, he suffered a broken wrist and then underwent season ending shoulder surgery for a torn labrum.
+Pacheco elected free agency following the season on November 7.

 Long Island Ducks

 On May 26, 2017, Pacheco signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 42 games for the Ducks, Pacheco slashed .273/.351/.420 with 3 home runs and 22 RBI.
 He became a free agent after the season.

 Minnesota Twins

 On January 8, 2018, Pacheco signed a minor league deal with the Minnesota Twins organization.
 After spending the season in Triple-A with the Rochester Red Wings, Pacheco elected free agency on November 2, 2018.